7Ji/7ji.github.io/docs/_posts/networking/2024-08-02-yet-another-arch-router-setup.md

 sudo pacman -S nftables
 ```

 Modify `/etc/nftables.conf` as you like it.
-Notably you would need to open `dhcpv6-client` ports on WAN side if you want to limit WAN access.
+Notably you would need to open `dhcpv6-client` ports on WAN side even if you want to limit WAN access, otherwise you would not be able to get DHCPv6 routing info and prefix delegation.

 Mine looks like the following:
 ```nft